icerpc/icerpc-docs/content/getting-started/icerpc-slice-tutorial/client-tutorial.md

 complete application with IceRPC for C#.
 We start from scratch—you just need to have the .NET 8 SDK installed on your computer.

-The first part of this tutorial showed how to
+The first part of this tutorial showed how to [create the server].
-[create the server][slice-server-tutorial].
 This part shows how to create the client.

 {% step title="Create the client" %}